-Press the right stick while moving or crouching to do a forward roll.
+Press the button while moving or crouching to do a forward roll.
 With good timing, a roll can help you dodge any attack, but you’ll be left open to a counterattack for a moment after using it, making it more suited for dodging individual attacks.

-Press the right stick to crouch.
+Press the button to crouch.
 While crouching, your health will automatically recover.
 Tilt the left stick while crouching to move in a crouched position.
 When crouched, the Bullet Circle also becomes smaller, making your shots more accurate.

-Press to attack with the equipped weapon.
+Press the button to attack with the equipped weapon.
 Keep in mind, however, that you’ll be unable to attack if you have zero ammo or if the weapon overheats.

 The following information below explains how to read weapon data.

 Ammo Clip: Shows the maximum amount of ammunition you’ll replenish a weapon with when you reload.

 Firing Mechanism: Shows the weapon’s firing mechanism (refer to the chart on the right).

 Bullets: Shows the type of ammunition required to use the weapon.